In Search Of… S03E11 Indian Astronomers

 Back to the dig.
 Are you wearing jorts, dude?
 Oh, man.
 Anyway, there was evidence of human sacrifice at Cahokia and since apparently human sacrifice + Native Amerians = Aztecs, we’re off to the Aztec pyramids.
 Aztecs build buildings and did astronomy and sacrifice and… Now we’re in Maya country.
 They were good at geometry.

-Nimoy says that it's hard to see a connection between the Maya and the Cahokians.
+Nimoy says that it’s hard to see a connection between the Maya and the Cahokians.
 Yes and no?
-Probably not a lot of interaction between the cultures, but no reason there couldn't be some.
+Probably not a lot of interaction between the cultures, but no reason there couldn’t be some.
 I guess.
 This must be a fairly factual episode.
-Usually even I – a non-expert – can tell when this show is talking absolute crap about archaeology but here I can't so they're at least keeping on this side of plausible, probably?
+Usually even I – a non-expert – can usually tell when this show is talking absolute crap about archaeology but here I can’t.
+So they’re at least keeping on this side of plausible, probably?

 Anyway, Dr Whichery has tentatively identified the unit of measurement in Cahokia and this is close to the unit of measure used by the Maya.
 Cahokian society seems to have begun around the same time that the Maya collapsed.